TralahM/TralahM.github.io/_posts/2020-11-21-How-To-Become-A-Hacker.markdown

 the guidelines in the [Software Release Practice HOWTO](http://en.tldp.org/HOWTO/Software-Release-Practice-HOWTO/index.html).

 If you enjoyed the Zen poem, you might also like [Rootless Root: The Unix Koans of Master Foo](http://catb.org/~esr//writings/unix-koans).

+Emma Carey also suggested that I include the [Html Guide for Beginners](http://www.websiteplanet.com/blog/html-guide-beginners) at Website Planet.

 ## Frequently Asked Questions